DeLauné Michel: Biography

+After moving to New York City at 19, Michel was a host at The Four Seasons Restaurant before signing with Click Models and booking Commes des Garcon’s inaugural US show with Jean Michel Basquiat.
+Upon returning to Manhattan from a stint modeling in Milan, she studied acting with Michael Howard and Tony Greco while working as an assistant manager at Le Bernardin, a waitress at the original Jams, and a manager at Florent Morellet’s Ninth Avenue restaurant, Bellevue.

 After moving to Los Angeles, Michel had guest starring roles on TV shows such as NYPD Blue, The Gilmore Girls, and Judging Amy, among others.
-She did a number of independent films that never saw the light of day and Equity-waiver theatre, including her own one-woman show.
+She did a number of independent films, including Harry Shearer's directorial debut, and Equity-waiver theatre, including her own one-woman show.

-In 1996, Michel created "Spoken Interludes", a critically acclaimed reading series where award-winning, bestselling, and up-coming writers read their own work.
+In 1996, Michel created "Spoken Interludes", a critically acclaimed reading series where award-winning, bestselling, and up-coming writers read their own work to sold out crowds of over 300.
 This literary institution has been covered extensively by publications ranging from the Los Angeles Times, The New York Times, GQ Magazine, LA Magazine, LA Weekly, and has been heard on NPR.
+While writing and performing her work regularly at Spoken Interludes, Michel also performed her pieces on NPR station KCRW.
+In 2000, Michel developed an out-reach writing program for highly at-risk youth.
+She recruited other writers to teach with her, and over the next two decades they reached children in inner-city schools and juvenile institutions in LA and NY reaching over 250 students a year.
+She also created a book drive for a pediatric clinic in Yonkers, NY that put over 3000 free books into the hands of underprivileged children.